betable/betable-canvas-sdk/README.md

 127.0.0.1   betablegames.com
 ```

 ###2.
-Add the 2 attached files to the web directory of your app

-###3.
 Run the testing server (and potentially installing node if you haven't already)

 If you don't have node installed, first install node.